 We wanted an easy way to signal availability to our friends.
 When we want to go to the movies, grab a drink, or go hiking, we’ll usually text the first four or five people we can think of and attempt to coordinate in separate chat threads.
 It’s a pain in the ass and doesn’t reach everyone we know that might be interested in joining.
 Beacon provides the best way to create impromptu events and passively reach friends, friends of friends, or someone new.

 Using Twitter allows us to take advantage of your existing social graph of friends.
 For many of us, Twitter represents our canonical identity on the Internet.
 That said, we recognize that Facebook or your phone contacts may better represent your social graph.
 We’re open to adding support for these identities.
 If this is something you're interested in, or holding you back from using Beacon, please contact us.

 The “Upcoming” feed on Beacon has three filters, “Global,” “Nearby,” and “Friends.”
 Global shows events happening all over the world that are public — available to anyone to join.
 Nearby is exactly as it sounds, displaying events that are close to your location.
 Friends shows events that your friends on Twitter, people you follow that follow you back, have created.

 This isn't a question, but we’ll answer it!
 We're developers, and we’ve uninstalled our fair share of apps for sending too many push notifications.
-To this end, we’ve created granular controls for push notifications that you can toggle on your profile page, available by tapping your avatar in the bottom left of the screen.
+Help us send you only the push notifications you care about by toggling the granular controls on your profile page.